-I am Annelieke Vries and I make custom-made (digital) maps and infographics for historians and social scientists.
+My name is Annelieke Vries and I make (digital) maps and infographics about historical subjects.
 All maps and graphs are designed by me.
 They are unique products.
-I am an educated cartographer with a lot of experience in map making and graphic design.
-You can contact me by filling in the contact form.
+I am a trained cartographer with extensive experience in map making and graphic design.
+I am currently working with Peer Vries on our new book on state formation, which will hopefully be published at the end of 2024.

 Large-scale comparative economic history of westernmost and easternmost Eurasia is of importance for the understanding of global history.
 The book provides a description of material life in North-western Europe and East Asia, for the period from the late fifteenth to the late nineteenth centuries, with a focus on developments in Great Britain and the Dutch Republic on the one hand and China and Japan on the other hand.
 Like an atlas it provides information, in an accessible format, on the main characteristics of the economic landscape of this period.
 Maps, tables, graphs and figures are a prominent and integral part of the book.
 It shows the constraints to which all pre-industrial economies were subjected because of their dependence on organic natural resources but also the different ways in which the societies discussed dealt with those constraints.
 To provide a better understanding of this economy of limited possibilities, the final chapter of the book is devoted to the emergence of modern economic growth in Western Europe.